maxhbr/LDBcollector/md/dvipdfm.md

                 "homepageUrl": "https://fedoraproject.org/wiki/Licensing/dvipdfm",
                 "shortName": "dvipdfm License",
                 "textUrls": null,
-                "text": "A modified version of this file may be distributed, but it should be distributed with a *different* name.
-Changed files must be distributed *together with a complete and unchanged* distribution of these files.", "category": "Permissive",
+                "text": "A modified version of this file may be distributed, but it should be distributed\nwith a *different* name.
+Changed files must be distributed *together with a\ncomplete and unchanged* distribution of these files.", "category": "Permissive",
                 "osiUrl": null,
                 "owner": "Unspecified",